9bow/markitdown-api-fly-io/README.md

 ### Authentication

-All API endpoints require an API key to be sent in the `X-API-Key` header.
+All API endpoints require an API key to be sent in the `X-API-Key` header or `BEARER` token in the `Authorization` header.

 ### Endpoints